caramdache/growable-uitextview/README.md

 	    return true
 	  end

-Next, we want the need to tell that UITableView that our cell has an unordinary height.
+Next, we want the need to tell the UITableView that our cell has an unordinary height.

 	class MyUITableViewController
 	  def tableView(tableView, heightForRowAtIndexPath:indexPath)
 	    @textCell.height
 	  end

 How to compute the height?
-Its a simple problem, but you would be surprised how many solutions have been posted on the Web.
-Let's use the following one, which is simple, elegant, correct and modern (some people use contentSize, but in my experience this does not work reliably).
+You would be surprised how many answers have been posted on the Web for such a simple problem.
+Let's use the following solution, which is simple, elegant, correct and modern (some people use contentSize, but in my experience this does not work reliably).
 We will put this method in MyUITableViewCell.

 	class MyUITableViewCell
 	  def height